CharlesTheGreat77/LettuceMeetC2/README.md

   <img src="assets/C2.png" alt="logo" width="auto" height="auto" />
   <h1>LettuceMeet C2</h1>
 </div>
 This is a PoC of a simple "C2-less" RAT using <a href="https://lettucemeet.com">LettuceMeet</a>, LettuceMeet is a web-based tool that allows an easy and efficient way to schedule meetings; with a nice UI and calendar for scheduling, folks can input their name or email, and times of availability with the corresponding day.
 LettuceMeet C2 takes advantage of this ease of scheduling, extracts the name value for the most recent "availability", and executes the command.
 The output is then encoded in base64, and sent back to lettucemeet.com by create an availability with the name as the base64 encoded chunk(s) (char limit is 255).
 If the output is too large (4000+ chars), the output will be uploaded to Dropbox as a text file.
+All commands and responses are deleted after being received.

 This is a "beta" version of the project, so I don't advice using such for Red Team Assessments unless comfortable with the logic and communication of the project.
 (With the disclaimer in mind)

-# Why LettuceMeet?
+# Why LettuceMeet? 🧐
 LettuceMeet is a trusted websites used by countless universities, jobs, and other production/business environments.
 This allows traffic between the attacker and victim machine to be less suspiscious than to connect back to a standard C2 or other suspicious endpoints for command & control or exfiltration.

-# Usage
+# Usage 🔫
 ```#ID [path segment]``` : Change LettuceMeet C2 on the fly with another lettucemeet "meeting".

 ```#Upload [filepath]``` : Upload file **from** victim machine to dropbox.